tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 2. Our "linting" routine highlights most, if not all, of the issues that are fixed by the "fixing" routine.
-We want this routine to, say, highlight lines with checkboxes if they are are going to be "backslashed" by the "fixing routine.
+We want this routine to, say, highlight lines with checkboxes if they are are going to be "backslashed" by the "fixing" routine.

 3. Our "fixing" routine does not (re)introduce Markdown that is going trigger